PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-10 04:47:14
+Last updated: 2024-04-10 04:47:50
-Random Quote: They'll bend the knee or I'll destroy them.  -  Stannis Baratheon
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre